stephan-nylinder/module-organising-data-dm-practices/_episodes/102-maintaining-data-integrity-and-authenticity.md

 Working in projects where data is shared among several collaborators, a pre-defined top-down file structure may not fit any single individual, but will likely benefit the greater good of the project.
 It is a good idea to have one or two individuals responsible for overviewing and maintaining data structure in a shared environment.

-Last but not least, always make sure to properly name your project folders so anyone can understand what project the contents are associated with.
-Full project name with funding serial number makes the data easily identifiable. <!-- with funding?
-Why is that relevant?
-One project can have several sources of funding.
-Also the funding number is mostly only known by PI. -->
+Last but not least, try to properly name your project folders so anyone can understand which project(s) the contents are associated with.
+Full (or abbreviation of) project name with funding serial number(s) makes the data easily identifiable and traceable across multiple administrative systems.

 > ## Exercise
 > Considering your own file structure, or the file structure used in your research group, write in the shared document: